i-on-project/teams/docs/api/api_sketch.md

     - Remove delivery
     - Update assignment

+- Requests **NEW - MISSING FILE**
+  - Content
+    - List of teams in the 'pending' state
+      - Can accept/decline a team
+  - Links
+    - List of classroom
+  - Actions
+    - Create Repo

 ## Notes (changes in the DB)

 [x] Add the notion of _archived_ (or _inactive_)